KarelZe/thesis/references/obsidian/📖chapters/💡Training and tuning.md

 This chapter documents the basic training setup, and defines a baseline before applying hyperparameter tuning.

-Practical guide for researchers by Google: https://github.com/google-research/tuning_playbook or [[@tuningplaybookgithub]]
+Practical guide for researchers by Google: https://github.com/google-research/tuning_playbook or [[tuningplaybookgithub]]

 ## Research Framework